 What to expect

-Our supplemental health plans pay directly to the member and help ease the financial impact of an accident or hospital stay—regardless of other medical coverage.
+Our supplemental health plans pay directly to the member and help ease the financial impact of an accident, hospital stay, or critical illness – regardless of other medical coverage.

 Accident plans provide a simple, lump sum payout in the event of accidental injury.